jeffgbutler/practical-functional-java/docs/xmlRendererExercise.md

 An `XmlElement`:

+1. Has a name
-1. May or may not have `Attributes`.  `Attributes` are a list of `Attribute` classes.
+2. May or may not have `Attributes`.  `Attributes` contains a list of `Attribute` classes.
 An `Attribute` is a name-value pair.
-2. May or may not have child elements.
-Child elements may be either another `XmlElement` or a `TextElement`.  `XmlElements` may be nested to any depth.
+3. May or may not have child elements - if it has child it will be an instance of `XmlElementWithChildren`.
+Child elements may be either `XmlElement`, `XmlElementWithChildren`, or `TextElement`.  `XmlElements` may be nested to any depth.

 ### What's Up With the Visitors?
 There are two visitors `DocTypeVisitor` and `ElementVisitor`.